Jeffrey Brotman: Philanthropy

 Brotman served on the boards of several public companies and according to Businessweek magazine, was "connected to 13 board members".
 He sat on the board of directors of the Million-Dollar Roundtable at the United Way of King County.
 He also served on the boards of Seafirst Bank, Starbucks, and was a trustee at the Seattle Art Museum.
 He and his wife Susan donated to numerous causes, especially at the University of Washington, where they funded hundreds of student scholarships.
 They also endowed the Jeffrey & Susan Brotman Professorship at UW Law School, currently held by Steve Calandrillo.

 Personal life

-Brotman was married to Susan Thrailkill, a Montana native and former Nordstrom executive; they had two children, Justin Brotman, an activist and entrepreneur, and Amanda Brotman-Schetritt, a Barnard College graduate who is an entrepreneur working in sustainability, philanthropy, and design.
+Brotman married Susan Thrailkill, a Montana native and a former retail executive who served on the board of Nordstrom.
+They had two children, Justin Brotman, who became an activist and businessman, and Amanda Brotman-Schetritt.
+She is a Barnard College graduate who is a businessman working in sustainability, philanthropy, and design.

 On August 1, 2017, Brotman died in Medina, Washington at the age of 74.
 He died in his sleep, possibly due to heart failure.
 He was a member of Temple Beth El in Tacoma.